In this basic tutorial, you’ll learn how to build a TradeStation and MultiCharts indicator with EasyLanguage.

 Let’s build an indicator in Easylanguage from scratch.
-As always, the simplest example is a Moving Average, but we will then complicate the code a bit to create something different from the one on the platform.
+As always, the simplest example is a Moving Average, but we’ll add complexity to the code in order to produce something distinct from what’s already available on the platform.

 An indicator can be drawn in the price chart or the window below.
 There are also other types:

 – Paint bar